Bagnall 0-4-0ST "Alfred" and "Judy": Judy

 Bagnall designed a locomotive that was only 90 in high by dropping the cab floor down between the main frames.
-16 ft 6 in long over headstocks and 7 ft 5 in wide, Judys 33 in wheels were just 5 ft apart, allowing her to negotiate the sharp curve by Par Moors drier.
-The outside cylinders allowed her to be serviced without the use of an inspection pit, and Bagnall–Price valve gear was fitted.
-She cost £1,200 and weighed 16 LT on delivery.
+16 ft 6 in long over headstocks and 7 ft 5 in wide, Judys 33 in wheels were just 5 ft apart, allowing it to negotiate the sharp curve by Par Moors drier.
+The outside cylinders meant it could be serviced without using an inspection pit, and Bagnall–Price valve gear was fitted.
+It cost £1,200 and weighed 16 LT on delivery.

-It had originally been planned to name her Chough after the distinctive Cornish chough.
-The message was received by Bagnall's as Cough, which they thought was rather strange and so she was sent to Par without a nameplate.
-She was finally given nameplates that read Judy in 1960.
+It was originally to be named Chough after the distinctive Cornish chough.
+The message was received by Bagnall's as Cough, which they thought was rather strange and thus sent it to Par without a nameplate.
+It was finally given nameplates reading Judy in 1960.

-In 1969, she was withdrawn from service as the cost of boiler repairs could not be justified considering how little rail traffic was now handled at Par.
-She was kept in the engine shed until 1978, when she was moved to the china clay museum at Wheal Martyn near St Austell and displayed as a static exhibit alongside a locomotive from the Lee Moor Tramway in Devon.
+In 1969, it was withdrawn from service as the cost of boiler repairs was impractical given how little rail traffic was then handled at Par.
+Judy was kept in the engine shed until 1978, when it was moved to the china clay museum at Wheal Martyn near St Austell and displayed as a static exhibit alongside a locomotive from the Lee Moor Tramway in Devon.

-In 2004, she was given to the care of the Cornish Steam Locomotive Preservation Society (CSLPS).
-Before Judy could be moved from Wheal Martyn to their base at Bodmin General railway station, a specialist had to remove the asbestos insulation around the boiler.
-A £50,000 grant was made from the Heritage Lottery Fund towards her restoration, and the work was supported by both Poltair Community School and the Cornwall Young Archaeologists Club.
+In 2004, it was given to the Cornish Steam Locomotive Preservation Society (CSLPS).
+Before Judy could be moved from Wheal Martyn to their base at Bodmin General railway station, a specialist had to remove the asbestos insulation lining the boiler.
+A £50,000 grant was made from the Heritage Lottery Fund towards the restoration, and the work was supported by both Poltair Community School and the Cornwall Young Archaeologists Club.

 Part of the firebox had to be renewed, this being the reason it was taken out of service at Par in 1969.
-One of the four axle journals were found to have suffered water damage while on static display, but otherwise it was in reasonable condition despite not having been in steam for more than 30 years.
+One of the four axle journals were found to have suffered water damage while on static display but otherwise it was in reasonable condition despite being unused for more than 30 years.
 Heavy and specialised repairs were undertaken by contractors, but much of the work was done at Bodmin by volunteers.
-The boiler was steamed in June 2008 and she moved under her own power on 31 October 2008 for the first time in nearly 40 years.
-Now fitted with a vacuum brake so that she could operate passenger trains, Judy entered service on the Bodmin and Wenford Railway in April 2009.
+The boiler was steamed in June 2008 and Judy moved under its own power on 31 October 2008 for the first time in nearly 40 years.
+Now fitted with a vacuum brake so to operate passenger trains, Judy entered service on the Bodmin and Wenford Railway in April 2009.